Aariq/my-website/content/post/2018-05-03-python-is-weird.markdown

 ```
 ## [40, 50]
 ```
+Wait, what?
 Two things are really weird about this.
 First, the first position in the vector is not position 1, it is position 0.
 Second, `x[3:4]` returns only a single number.
 Why?!
 Because in Python, the second number in the index is not inclusive, so if you want to get the 4th and 5th values of `x` (index positions 3 and 4 in Python world), then you have to use `x[3:5]` **even though there is NO POSITION 5**.
 Terrible.

 *Weird thing 1.1: Python is much more geared toward writing programs than R.  That means you can't really run python code one line at a time like R and you have to explicitly `print()` things that you want to be output to the screen.*

-# You need a package just to do vector math
+# 2. You need to load a package just to do vector math
-R is built for doing math and statistics, so vectors and matrices are built in and built so that you can do math on them!
+R is built for doing math and statistics, so vectors and matrices are built in and you can do math on them!

 *R Code:*